rick-r/marriage-figaro-norway/captions.md

 Di me medesma; ed ha speranza, che al nobil suo progetto utilissima sia tal vicinanza.
-"that's the whole point of this flashy caravan -- he wants to keep me close by"
+"Who do you think?
+That's the whole point of this flashy caravan -- he wants to keep me close by"

 ?not caption next one.